R505: the Flying Cloud

 "No way to tell," said Loris.
 "But engine couldn’t have run with the condenser broken, so the ship must have drifted ashore by herself."

 Loris gestured at the mallet.
-"There are young barnacles on that hammer.
-And I saw others on the machinery.
+"There are young barnacles on that hammer and I saw others on the machinery.
 They might have taken two weeks to grow."

 "Two weeks," mused Everett, running through some figures in his head.
 "I wonder.
 I imagine that’s all we can do here.
 Let’s check the crew’s quarters to see if we can find any records."